jafeth001/Loan-Engine/README.md

 ## Notes

-- Loan responses are cached in Redis for up to 10 minutes.
-- Prepayments evict loan cache entries so clients see updated schedules.
 - The API is designed for `ROLE_ADMIN` and `ROLE_CUSTOMER` access controls.
 #   L o a n - E n g i n e